reveleigh/sqlite-python-course/README.md

 2. Navigate to the `Lesson Resources` folder to find the lesson-specific resources and scripts.
 3. Follow along with the `Student Guide` for detailed instructions and explanations for each lesson.

-I currently have a live version of the student guide here, though this may be relocated in the future.

 I currently have a live version of the student guide [here](https://gwa-cs.web.app/databases/), though this may be relocated in the future.

 ![Screenshot](screenshot.png)